 How do we learn to trust ourselves more?
-Do you get gobbled up by everyone else’s opinions, beliefs, ideas and expectations?
-Do you find yourself losing confidence in our own voice, our own purpose by comparing ourselves to others goals and accomplishments?
+Do you get gobbled up by everyone else’s opinions, beliefs, ideas, and expectations?
+Do you find yourself losing confidence in your own voice, your own purpose by comparing yourself to others goals and accomplishments?
 What does self-trust mean?

 Deepak Chopra uses a term he calls Self-referral instead of self-trust.

 Being solid in your own beliefs instead of relying on others to gauge your own choices and beliefs.
 Here is his description from his website:

 Self-referral is identifying with your inner self – the unchanging essence of your soul.
 In this state, you have an internal sense of joy regardless of what is happening around you because you aren’t identified with transient objects or events.
 In self-referral, you experience your true being, which doesn’t fear any challenge, has respect for all people and feels beneath no one.
 Fear drops away and there is no compulsion to control and no struggle for approval or external power.
 As you experience self-referral, you pierce the mask of illusion that creates separation and fragmentation and know that you are an inextricable part of the field of infinite intelligence.